SulaimanMohammad/Drone_VESPA/README.md

 The `rpi_setup` script will create a VESPA service that runs in the background upon each boot of the algorithm.

-Also shell commands are set up as follows:
-With these options, you can easily manage the VESPA algorithm on your Raspberry Pi, ensuring efficient operation and maintenance.
+Also shell commands are set up, with these options, you can easily manage the VESPA algorithm on your Raspberry Pi, ensuring efficient operation and maintenance.

 ```bash
         vespa [option]